Friday, October 16, 2009

 HEY BUDDY, WANNA BE A TEACHER?
 Thoughts on Alternative Certification

-Back when there was a surplus of teachers, US politicians ignored the opportunity to toughen teacher preparation.
-Instead, they sat by while self-serving colleges graduated thousands of half-trained, half-committed, half-witted candidates in order to cash their parent’s tuition checks.
+Way back when there was a surplus of teachers, 0ur politicians ignored the opportunity to toughen teacher preparation and actually improve public education.
+Instead, they sat on their hands and let self-serving higher education administrators graduate thousands of half-trained, half-committed, half-witted candidates in order to cash their tuition checks.

-Now that there is a growing scarcity of teachers, however, state officials are rushing to weaken already wimpy teacher certification standards.
-Pennsylvania provides a particularly worrisome example.
-Pennsylvania's former Governor Tom Ridge, (You remember, he's the Homeland Security chief who advised us to use duck tape as a security measure.) declared that those who have a hankering to teach need only take a ten day summer seminar to qualify for a classroom of their very own.
-After no more than six credits of additional instruction in pedagogy they can be certified for life.
+Now there is a scarcity of teachers.
+And how are state officials facing this challenge?
+They are dealing with the problem by further weakening already wimpy teacher certification standards.
+Pennsylvania provides one worrisome example.
+Decades ago when teachers were becoming scarcer Pennsylvania's Governor Tom Ridge declared that those who have a hankering to teach need only take a ten day summer seminar to qualify for a classroom of their very own.
+Then, after no more than six credits of additional instruction in pedagogy, they could be certified for life.
 How’s that for standards?
+Of course many other states have done and are doing the equivalent.

-Right-wingers, like Chester Finn, argue that thousands would jump right into teaching if they just didn’t have to expend any effort to first learn something about it.
-Besides, Finn asserts, kids taught by certified teachers don’t do any better on achievement tests than those taught by scrubs.
+Politicians typically assert that thousands will jump right into teaching if they just don’t first have to expend effort to learn something about doing it.
+Besides, they argue, kids taught by certified teachers don’t do any better on achievement tests than those taught by scrubs.
 Here’s what’s wrong with this argument:

-• Research shows kids tend to do better when taught by certified teachers.
+• Research actually shows kids do better when taught by certified teachers.

 • So-called “achievement” tests are only one measure of a teacher’s success — and a weak one at that.
 We need only consider what they don’t measure to appreciate their limitations.

-• You don’t get elite troops without tough training and you don’t get top-flight teachers with blue light special certification either.
+• You don’t get elite troops without tough training and you don’t get top-flight teachers with easy training either.
 Requiring a candidate to prove their commitment and capabilities by surviving a tough training process is vitally important.

 • Filling public schools with marginally committed, virtually untrained warm bodies destroys whatever hope teaching has of becoming a full-fledged profession.
-This neatly fits the political agenda of “conservative” politicians, but it undermines efforts to make schools better.
+This fits the political agenda of “conservative” politicians who want to further weaken the profession for selfish reasons.

-• However weak they presently are, most certification programs sort out at least some of the candidates who are lazy, uncaring, mentally unstable and so forth.
-God knows what kind of people will sneak through alternative certification processes like Ridge has instituted.
+• However weak they presently are, most certification programs do sort out at least some of the candidates who are lazy, uncaring, mentally unstable, potential child molestors, and so forth.
+God knows what kind of people will sneak in with some crazy, just pee a hole in snow, alternative certification process.

 • Subject matter knowledge is necessary for teaching competence; but it is not sufficient.
 To be competent a teacher must also command a body of professional knowledge.

 • Certification was introduced largely because teaching was bedeviled by patronage.
-Hiring was based on everything but professional competence.
-Without tough certification standards that’s where we’ll end up again.
+Hiring was based on anything and everything but professional competence.
+Without tough certification standards that’s where we're heading again.
 Political affiliation, religious preference or who your brother-in-law is will be what gets you a teaching job.

-In fact, alternative certification and cash-cow programs threaten to drive demanding programs out of existence.
-Why spend a lot of time and effort qualifying for certification when there are far easier ways?
+It’s very difficult to continue to insist on quality teacher preparation when government officials don't give a damn about it.
+Instead, alternative certification and existing cash-cow programs drive demanding programs out of existence.
+Why spend a lot of time and effort to become a teacher when there are far, far easier ways?